A practical guide to the Zendesk AI Explore Dashboard in 2026

 Frequently asked questions

 The Zendesk AI Explore Dashboard is a set of pre-built reports within Zendesk Explore, primarily designed to monitor the usage and performance of Zendesk's native generative AI tools, such as ticket summarization and tone shifts.
-It helps support managers see how their team is engaging with these specific features.
+It helps support managers see how their team is engaging with these powerful features.

 For agent engagement, you can expect metrics like summaries generated, messages expanded, and tone shifts.
 For ticket resolution, it reports on metrics such as full resolution time and first reply time on tickets where Zendesk's native AI was utilized.